siddu015/MultiFAQ/README.md

     - Returns a list of FAQs in the specified language.
     - If data is not cached, it fetches from the database and caches results in Redis.

-## Unit Tests
+## Running Unit Tests
 This project includes unit tests for the FAQ routes, written using Jest.

 ### Run Tests
-To run the tests, use the following command in root directory:
+To run the tests, use the following command:
 ```sh
 npx jest tests/faqRoutes.test.js
 ```